kevingonzalez7997/Deploy_2/README.md

 ## Purpose:

 In this project, the goal is to deploy an application manually using Elastic Beanstalk.
 The process has been improved by sourcing the code directly from GitHub repository when testing in Jenkins.
-Jenkins is used to source code, build and zip the source code.
+Jenkins is used to source code, build, and zip the source code.
 This will minimize
 ## Prerequisites:

 - Have EC2 instances running with Ubuntu
-- Best pratice have system up to date before installing anything -`sudo apt update`
+- Best practice have the system up to date before installing anything -`sudo apt update`
      -`sudo apt updgrade`